Monday, December 31, 2012

 • Southeast Asia is slightly lagging its neighbours, with 4.3% forecast growth, with strong performances by Indonesia (7.6%) and the Philippines (9.9%) counterbalanced by just over 2% growth in both Thailand and Singapore.
 Oceania, which includes the mature markets of Australia and New Zealand, is expected to grow at a slower pace (1.9%), as the continued

+strength of the Australian dollar puts pressure on domestic travel and affects the country’s international competitiveness.
 Latin America will be one of the strongest performing world regions, with a projected 5.6% growth in Travel & Tourism direct GDP.
 Brazil, by far the largest Travel & Tourism economy in the region, will lead this growth (7.8%), despite currency pressures and the looming threat of recession.
 Growth in domestic demand across the region will outpace all other world regions – at 6.8% – highlighting the importance of regional interconnectivity and local and intra-regional markets.

 • The Caribbean remains one of the most tourism-intensive regions, but growth in 2012 will be only slightly higher than the world average at just 2.6%.
 A decline, in real terms, in capital investment in the region reflects the pressure put on the industry as source markets in North America and Europe tighten their belts.

-and Libya, North Africa is showing signs of recovery in 2012 with Travel & Tourism direct GDP growth forecast at 3.6%.
+• After an extremely challenging 2011 when civil unrest and violence had a dramatic impact on demand for Egypt, Tunisia and Libya, North Africa is showing signs of recovery in 2012 with Travel & Tourism direct GDP growth forecast at 3.6%.
 Morocco (8.3%) will be the star performer of this region as negative perceptions of security continue to affect tourism in Egypt and Tunisia.

 • In the Middle East, where civil unrest and violence in some countries continues, growth will be more subdued (3%), although there are stark differences at country level.
 Qatar will grow fastest at 13.2% while Syria will likely see another dramatic fall, estimated at 20.5%, as the political situation worsens, increasing concerns over security.
 It is worth noting that 14% of all international arrivals in the Middle East in 2010 were for Syria, the second most important destination in the region after Saudi Arabia.